aluecking/QA-SPA-TTR/README.md

 6. Select the Python notebook ("qa_spa-ttr_ft_typecheck.ipynb").
 Select "nengoenv" as kernel, if not already set as kernel, and go ahead!

+7. When finished, shut down the server and deactivate the virtual environment.

 # Reference

 ```bibtex